bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

 MrrCrypt's Adaptive Mirror Field
 --------------------------------

-MrrCrypt encrypts data 1 byte at a time, so the mirror field was built to accomodate a 256 character alphabet.
+MrrCrypt encrypts data 1 byte at a time.
+A byte has 256 possible values.
-It consists of a 32x32 square grid with two rows of perimeter characters.
+The size of the mirror field is 64x64 to accomodate a 256 character alphabet.

 In this visualization, characters are represented in hexidecimal.